jtprince/dotfiles/README.md

 cd && ln -sf ~/dotfiles/bin
 ```

 Ensure that you've include bin in your path some where.
-In my .profile file I
+For example, in
-have this line:
+.profile include a line like this:

 ```bash
 export PATH=$HOME/bin:$HOME/.local/bin:$PATH